Why Advocacy Matters

-When Prohibition in the United States ended in 1933, states and localities were given the power to regulate the sale and distribution of alcohol, pursuant to the 21st Amendment.
-However, many states still have ill-conceived and outdated laws limiting a consumer’s access to the spirits market.
+When the prohibition of alcohol in the United States ended in 1933, states and localities were given the power to regulate the sale and distribution of alcohol, pursuant to the 21st Amendment.
+However, many states still have ill-conceived and outdated laws to limit the consumer access to the spirits marketplace across the U.S.

 We fully support proper regulations to ensure beverage alcohol is only consumed by those of legal drinking age.

 Today, 43 states allow the sale of distilled spirits on Sundays.
-However, 7 states (Texas, Oklahoma, Utah, North Carolina, Montana, Mississippi, Alabama) completely prohibit the sale of spirits on Sunday.
-These laws are called “blue laws” and are antiquated restrictions intended to limit convenient consumer access to spirits based on Prohibition-era ideas.
-It should be up to the consumer, not the government, to buy spirits on a Sunday.
-It is our mission to enable consumers to make the ultimate choice of buying their preferred spirits on the day and at the location of their choice.
+However, 7 states (Alabama, Mississippi, Montana, North Carolina, South Carolina, Texas, Utah) completely prohibit the sale of spirits on Sunday.
+These laws are called “blue laws” and are antiquated restrictions intended to limit convenient consumer access to spirits based on old-fashioned ideals.
+The government shouldn’t be in the businesses of telling consumers when they can purchase their favorite products.
+Our goal is to enable consumers to be able to make their own choices about their purchases and put an end to the outdated ban on seven-day spirits sales.

 The distilled spirits industry produces thousands of different brands and continues to develop new products every year.
 A consumer can easily be overwhelmed by the number of quality products available for purchase.
-Tastings, small samples of distilled spirits, can be an incredibly effective way for consumers to make an informed and personal decision on how to spend their hard-earned money.
+Just as tasting a small sample of food before you buy it can help you make a decision on whether or not to buy that product, spirits tastings can be an incredibly effective way for consumers to make an informed and personal decision on how to spend their hard-earned money.

 Currently, 46 states allow some form of distilled spirits tastings, with 37 states allowing tastings both at on-premise and off-premise establishments.
-These states have regulations in place to limit the size and number of tastings (i.e., no more than three ¼ ounce samples per person per day), as well as prohibit illegal, underage consumption.
-Of course, tastings for legal drinking age consumers need to uphold high standards of responsibility.
-However, tastings should be permitted in any retail establishment where beverage alcohol is sold to allow adults to try different brands or products.
+These states have regulations in place to limit the size and number of tastings (i.e. no more than three ¼ ounce samples per person per day), as well as prohibit illegal, underage consumption.
+Of course, regulations allowing for legal drinking age consumer tastings need to uphold high standards of responsibility.
+However, tastings should be allowed in any retail establishment where beverage alcohol is sold that allows adults to try different brands or products.

 Furthermore, many states allow wine and beer tastings, but not for spirits.
 This contributes to an uneven marketplace.
 After all, alcohol is alcohol and spirits, beer and wine products should be treated the same.

 At the federal, state, and local levels, burdensome taxes are applied to spirits that are not required of other industries or consumer products.
-When all of these taxes and fees are stacked on top of each other, this equals more than 50 percent of the retail price of a typical bottle of distilled spirits going toward a tax or fee of some kind in most states.
+With all of these taxes and fees, nearly 50 percent of the retail price of a typical bottle of distilled spirits goes toward a tax or fee of some kind in most states.

+This cost is passed onto the consumer and further limits open market access for responsible adult consumers who want to enjoy their favorite cocktail.
 There is no evidence an increase on taxes deters those who abuse alcohol.
-High taxes on distilled spirits, however, is a significant burden on purchasers of distilled spirits who consume in moderation and responsibly.
-These taxes impact the local economy and jobs and often times cause consumers to take their business to other states.
+High taxes on distilled spirits are a significant burden on distilled spirits consumers, thereby impacting the local economy and jobs.
+Often, consumers in high-tax states may choose to take their business across state lines.

 Trade & Tariffs

-Free trade and unfettered access to international markets are critically important for the healthy growth of any industry, including the distilled spirits industry.
-Forty-five states exported $1.7 billion worth of U.S. spirits in 2018.
-However, tariffs and other measures that restrict free trade result in serious consequences for our industry.
-For example, the retaliatory tariffs imposed by the European Union (EU) on the United States caused a 17.6% decline in whiskey exports between July 2018-April 2019 compared to July 2017-April 2018.
+Free trade and access to international markets are critically important for the growth of the U.S. distilled spirits industry.
+However, tariffs restrict free trade and result in serious consequences for our industry.